xzoth/bootstrap-treepanel/readme.md

 ##Options
 options is an object for initialization function, that allow you to customise treepanel's default UI & behaviour.

+###data
+JSON array string of objects, to display the treepanel.
+Type: String
+IsRequire: true
+Default:none

 ###displayField
+property name of object in data, property value will display on treepanel.
+Type: String
+IsRequire: true
+Default:none

 ###valueField
+property name of object in data, peropety value should unique the object. like ID
+Type: String
+IsRequire: true
+Default:none

 ###childNodesField
+property name of object in data, property value should be a JSON array of object's child nodes.
+Type: String
+IsRequire: true
+Default:none

 ###expandDepth
+sets the number of levels deep the treepanel will be expanded to by default.
+Type: Integer
+IsRequire: false
+Default: 1

 ###expandIcon
+sets the icon to be used on an expandable tree node
+Type: String
+IsRequire: false
+Default: glyphicon-chevron-down

 ###collapseIcon
+sets the icon to be used on an collapsed tree node
+Type: String
+IsRequire: false
+Default: glyphicon-chevron-right

 ###hasBorder
+sets whether or not the treepanel has a border.
+Type: Boolean
+IsRequire: false
+Default: true

 ##Methods